-- To partner with one or more educational institutions and to create a Clinical Advisory Board comprised of, among others, a licensed social worker (MSW or CLSW), recreational therapist (MSTR), and special ed teacher (M.Ed.).
-Educational partnerships will result in: - SPARC programs incorporating the most innovative ideas in special education, therapeutic recreation, social work, and other health professional fields, - SPARC having the opportunity to create new relationships with existing donors of our educational partners, thereby increasing fund raising to sustain and expand SPARC operations, - SPARC having tools to better measure achievement and success, - SPARC's accomplished and capable staff being guided and supervised by health care professionals comprising our Clinical Advisory Board so that staff will receive credit for their work at SPARC, as approved by their institution, and, - through internships, clinical work, and coursework requirements, SPARC having a cost effective and readily available pool of talented and trained staff to lead SPARC programming, thereby significantly reducing costs, and making available significantly more scholarships for those in need.
+with one or more educational institutions and to create a Clinical Advisory Board comprised of, among others, a licensed social worker (MSW or CLSW), recreational therapist (MSTR), and special ed teacher (M.Ed.).
+Educational partnerships will result in:

+- a.
+SPARC programs incorporating the most innovative ideas in special education, therapeutic recreation, social work, and other health professional fields, - b.
+SPARC having the opportunity to create new relationships with existing donors of our educational partners, thereby increasing fund raising to sustain and expand SPARC operations, - c.
+SPARC having tools to better measure achievement and success, - d.
+SPARC having accomplished and capable staff who are guided and supervised by health care professionals comprising our Clinical Advisory Board so that staff will receive credit for their work at SPARC, as approved by their institution, and through internships, clinical work, and coursework requirements, and - e.
+SPARC having a cost effective and readily available pool of talented and trained staff to lead SPARC programming, thereby significantly reducing costs, and making available significantly more scholarships for those in need.